urakubo/Dojo-standalone/README.md

 A software package for Windows10/64bit is provided (pyinstaller version).
 If you do not use this, please build a Python2.7/(Python3.5 in near future) anaconda environment on your pc with the following modules:

-1) open CV3: conda install -c conda-forge opencv=3.2.0
-2) pypng: pip install pypng
-3) Pillow: conda install -c anaconda pillow
-4) libtiff: conda install libtiff
-5) wxpython: conda install -c newville wxpython-phoenix
-6) wxpython: pip install -U wxPython
+1) openCV3, pypng, Pillow, libtiff, wxpython, mahotas, h5py, tornado, lxml, numpy, scipy, scikit-image, pypiwin32

-7) marching cubes from ilastik.
+2) marching cubes from ilastik.
 This is necesssary only for a Plugin function.
 C-compilation is required: https://github.com/ilastik/marching_cubes
-8) mahotas: conda install mahotas
-9) h5py: conda h5py install

-Others: tornado, lxml, scipy, scikit-image, pypiwin32

 ## How to use: